Xigg0ns/MMM-ResRobot/README.md

 			skipMinutes: 0,			// Skip departures that happens within the next <value> minutes.
 			timeWindow: 120,		// Time interval in minutes that will be returned from ResRobot, max 1439
 			maximumEntries: 6,		// Number of departures to show on screen
 	        	getRelative: 0,         	// Show relative rather than absolute time when less than <valute> minutes left to departure, 0 = stay absolute
 			truncateAfter: 5,		// A value > 0 will truncate direction name at first space after <value> characters.
 0 = no truncation
 			truncateLineAfter: 5,		// A value > 0 will truncate line number <value> characters.
 0 = no truncation
 		        showTrack: true,        	// If true, track number will be displayed
 			coloredIcons: false,    	// Setting this to true will color transportation type icons according to colors in colorTable
+			tableClass: "small",		//Table class to use
 			apiKey: ""			// Your ResRobot v2.1 apiKey
         }
     },
 ```